Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 [//]: # "{x-version-update-end}"

 ## Key concepts
-This package provides 2 ways to integrate with Spring Security and authenticate with Azure Active Directory.
+This package provides 2 ways to integrate with Spring Security and authenticate with Azure Active Directory, which are designed for scenarios of web application and resource server.

+The authorization flow for web application includes:
+* Login with credentials by self-defined `azure` client registration and trigger **authorization code flow**.
+Application gets user's consent for all configured scopes except on-demand resources' scopes, and acquires an access token only for scopes of `openid, profile, offline_access, https://graph.microsoft.com/User.Read`.
+* When other resources are visited, associated clients will be loaded to trigger **refresh token flow** for authorization, and acquire an access token for configured scopes of that resource.
+* When on-demand resources are visited, associated clients will be loaded and trigger **authorization code flow** like the `azure` client.

-The authorization flow is composed of 3 phrases:
+The authorization flow for resource server:
 * Login with credentials and validate id_token from Azure AD
 * Get On-Behalf-Of token and membership info from Azure AD Graph API
 * Evaluate the permission based on membership info to grant or deny access

 ### Group membership
-The way to get group relationship depends on the graph api used, the default to get membership is the direct group of the user.
+The way this starter uses to load get users' membership depends on the configured membership URI.
+By default, the starter uses `https://graph.microsoft.com/v1.0/me/memberOf` to get direct membership of current user.
-To get all transitive relationships, the following configuration is required:
+To get all transitive membership, the following configuration is required:

 ```yaml
 azure: